tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended best practice is to use a controlled vocabulary such as the Getty Thesaurus of Geographic Names.</td>
+			<td>Recommended best practice is to use a controlled vocabulary such as the Getty Thesaurus of Geographic Names.
+Recommended best practice is to leave this field blank if the Location spans multiple entities at this administrative level or if the Location might be in one or another of multiple possible entities at this level.
+Multiplicity and uncertainty of the geographic entity can be captured either in the term higherGeography or in the term locality, or both.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>